Maramhamed/Invoice-App/README.md

 -The dashboard provides a user interface to interact with various features related to invoices and clients

 ### Languages:
-- HTML5 & CSS3 (bootstrap) and Pure javascript integrated with API
+- HTML5 & CSS3 (using Bootstrap) and Pure JavaScript integrated with API

 You can view the site here: https://velvety-sorbet-79c5cc.netlify.app/